rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 In many cases, you don't need a full `./x.py doc --stage 2`, which will build the entire stage 2 compiler and compile the various books published on [doc.rust-lang.org][docs].
-When updating documentation for the standard library, first try `./x.py doc library/std`.
+When updating documentation for the standard library, first try `./x.py doc library`.
 If that fails, or if you need to see the output from the latest version of `rustdoc`, add `--stage 1`.
 Results should appear in `build/$TARGET/doc`.